sabur26048/Task_Management/README.md

 You will see in console of backend 'Connected to MySQL Database'

 # Now in browser type 'http://localhost:3000/' you will see Task-management opening now you can create,update and delete your tasks.

+# API_END_POINTS & USAGES
+GET /tasks:
+Usages: It will Fetch all the tasks from database.

+POST /tasks:
+Usages: It will Create a new task in Database .

+PUT /tasks/:id:
+Usages: It will Update an existing task using id value.

+DELETE /tasks/:id:
+Usages : It will Delete a task using id value.